OnionIoT/Onion-Docs/Omega2/Projects/iot/door-lock-part2.md

 ```

 Wait for 5-10 minutes, reboot the Omega, and you will automatically be able to tweet at your lock again!

+> The `/etc/init.d/tweet-lock` script registers the IoT Lock Python script as a service with `procd`, the process management daemon of the system. `procd` then ensures that the process gets started at boot and continues to run until the service is disabled.

 ### Code Highlight